-(a) See Note 10 of Notes to Condensed Consolidated Financial Statements.

-(b) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$18,694 are excluded.
+- (a) See Note 10 of Notes to Condensed Consolidated Financial Statements. - (b) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$18,694 are excluded.
 Such commitments are required to be funded by capital contributions from noncontrolling interest holders.
 See Note 6 of Notes to Condensed Consolidated Financial Statements.
-These amounts are generally due on demand and therefore are presented in the "less than 1 year" category.

-(c) The table above excludes contingent obligations, given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
-The table above also excludes any possible payments for uncertain tax positions and payments pursuant to the Company's tax receivable agreement, given that the actual amount and timing of payments under the tax receivable agreement could differ materially from our estimates.
-At March 31, 2018, a tax receivable agreement obligation of \$277,215 was recorded on the condensed consolidated statements of financial condition.
-See "Critical Accounting Policies and Estimates-Income Taxes" below.
-See also Notes 11, 13, 14, 15 and 17 of Notes to Condensed Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans, income taxes and tax receivable agreement obligations, respectively.
+These amounts are generally due on demand and therefore are presented in the "less than 1 year" category. - c) The table above excludes contingent obligations, as well as any possible payments for uncertain tax positions, given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
+See also Notes 11, 13, 14, and 15 of Notes to Condensed Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans and income taxes, respectively.